CGVGroup/ADAMO/readme.md

 This mode is intended for large-scale evaluation, parallel execution, and automatic result aggregation.

 <h3>0.
 Setup</h3>
-Extract the .zip content from GitHub release in Build directory:
+Extract the .zip content from GitHub release in Build directory (create it if missing):

 ```text
 adam_unity/Build/